MANPM Admission Information

 - Completion of a baccalaureate degree from an accredited university.

-- A grade point average (GPA) of at least 3.0* at your undergraduate or graduate study.
+- A grade point average (GPA) of at least 3.0** from prior undergraduate and graduate coursework

 - Proficiency in English (if a graduate of a university in which English is not the native language) provided by an adequate TOEFL (Test of English as a Foreign Language) minimum score of 550 with section scores of 50 or higher